jbillmann/GarageServer.IO/README.md

 ```js
 server.start();
 ```
-**3.** Inside physics loop, process inputs for players, process entites and update states.
+**3.** Inside physics loop, process inputs for players, process entites and update their states.
 Note that state is an object literal effectively offering up any grab bag of properties that are specific to your game's state.
 ```js
 var players = server.getPlayers(),
     entities = server.getEntities();